fukamachi/mallet/README.md

 malo --config .malo.lisp src/

 # Use a built-in preset
-malo --preset all src/        # Enable all rules malo --preset google src/     # Google style guide
+malo --all src/               # Enable all rules (alias for --preset all) malo --preset all src/        # Enable all rules

 # Show help
 malo --help